GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/index.md

 {% Aside %}

-This is the in-progress version of the API for early testing, so it should not be considered feature complete or indicative of the final implementation.
+This is an in-progress version of the API for early testing, so it should not be considered feature complete or indicative of the final implementation.

 The [Privacy Sandbox timeline](https://privacysandbox.com/timeline) provides implementation timing